-- Hood fire suppression systems should be UL 300 listed type systems, and a wet chemical suppression agent should be used
+- Suppression systems should be UL 300 listed type systems, and a wet chemical suppression agent should be used

-- Hood fire suppression nozzles should be placed over each cooking appliance
+- Suppression nozzles should be placed over each cooking appliance

-- Hood fire suppression nozzle caps should be secured on the nozzles to help reduce grease build-up as this can block the nozzles from dispersing the agent in the event of a fire
+- Suppression nozzle caps should be secured on the nozzles to help reduce grease build-up as this can block the nozzles from dispersing the agent in the event of a fire

-- Kitchen fire suppression systems should be cleaned regularly by a qualified servicing contractor and inspected annually by a fire suppression contractor
+- Suppression systems should be cleaned on a semi-annual basis by a qualified servicing contractor

 - Cleaning the kitchen baffle filters at a minimum of every week